canaleal/canaleal/README.md

 <h1 id="introduction">Introduction</h1>

-Full-stack dev, AI explorer, gym rat, and photography enthusiast—always building, lifting, and capturing moments!
+Full-stack developer and open-source contributor with a passion for building innovative solutions.
+Outside of coding, I enjoy photography and staying active at the gym, always striving for growth in both tech and life.

 <div align="center" id="technologies">